Andy Cohen Shares Adorable Photos Of His Young Son Meeting Elmo

 “You two are having so much fun.
 Beautiful!” commented another fan.

-This has not been an easy year for Cohen who was diagnosed with COVID-19 back in March.
+This has not been an easy year for Cohen, who was diagnosed with COVID-19 back in March.
 As The Inquisitr previously reported, Cohen had to spend weeks away from his young son so as not to accidentally pass the illness on to him.
 When he finally got to reunite with Ben once again, he shared an adorable snapshot of their reunion on Instagram.